Haiku Speedbuild

 At Haiku Speedbuild last week, host Special Jewell told me a little about the history of the event and of the parent organization Virtual Artist Alliance.
-One thing she told me about was that the VAA founders had all left long ago, unfortunately without turning over the keys to those who now try to operate a group where no one has owner permissions, where there is no real parent organization for Haiku Speedbuild and Photohunt, and so on.
+The VAA founders all left long ago.
+The current organizers run an SL Group where no one has owner permissions.
+VAA is the host of Haiku Speedbuild and Photohunt.

 Cyanide Seelowe